 The question needs to be asked whether the real estate agent is doing this part-time or full-time involved in the real estate business.

 How could a part-time real estate agent possibly be flexible enough doing all these buyer viewings?
-How long before clients get a response back to their enquiries, and when will they go for viewings of the property?
+How long before clients get a response back to their inquiries, and when will they go for viewings of the property?
 What’ll be the timing of the marketing of the property?
 After hours?
 Weekends?
 Finally, where do you as the home seller fit into this schedule?

-Overall, the work that is involved in managing the listing, marketing it, giving it the much needed exposure, writing offers, and finally, selling it & bringing it to a successful close, demands the attention of a full-time real estate agent!
+Overall, the work that is involved in managing the listing, marketing it, giving it the much-needed exposure, writing offers, and finally, selling it & bringing it to a successful close, demands the attention of a full-time real estate agent!